drivera123/LDRS591/_pages/unit-2-learning-activities.md

 ### Learning Activity 2.4 - Blog post

-a\) Go to [http://libguides.twu.ca/library\_research/home](http://libguides.twu.ca/library_research/home) and click "How to search for books".
+* Go to [http://libguides.twu.ca/library\_research/home](http://libguides.twu.ca/library_research/home) and click "How to search for books".
 Begin by selecting one of video tutorials in the section "searching for e-books" such as "searching for e-books in the classic catalogue."
 Watch this video tutorial to get an idea of how to search for a topic found in an e-book.

-b\) Keeping in mind the topic and specific question\(s\) you identified in Assignment 1, use the library catalogue to locate a good example of an **e-book.**
+* Keeping in mind the topic and specific question\(s\) you identified in Assignment 1, use the library catalogue to locate a good example of an **e-book.**

-c\) Create a new blog post, and post the author, date and title \(including the hyperlink\) of the e-book on your blog.
+* Create a new blog post, and post the author, date and title \(including the hyperlink\) of the e-book on your blog.
 Next, briefly assess the source in the following categories.

-1. Authority – Who is the author?
+  * Authority – Who is the author?
 What are the author’s credentials?
-2. Currency – Is the source up to date?
+  * Currency – Is the source up to date?
-3. Purpose – What are the intentions of the author?
+  * Purpose – What are the intentions of the author?
 Who is the intended audience?
-4. Publication type/process – Who published the article?
+  * Publication type/process – Who published the article?
 Was the article peer reviewed?
-5. Are there any obvious biases and/or special interests that the author acknowledges?
+  * Are there any obvious biases and/or special interests that the author acknowledges?

 Make sure you add a link to this page in your post.
 This post should be between 250-500 words.